fracpete/python-weka-wrapper3/doc/source/install.rst

 version.
 However, Oracle's JDK 8 is no longer available for public download and OpenJDK matured enough that it is now the recommended Java version to use.
 Personally, I recommend the **long-term support version 11 of OpenJDK**.

-If operating system does not offer automatic installations of JDKs, you can download OpenJDK releases for various platforms from `here <https://adoptium.net//>`__.
+If your operating system does not offer automatic installations of JDKs, you can download OpenJDK releases for various platforms from `here <https://adoptium.net//>`__.
 When manually installing an OpenJDK, you will need to set the ``JAVA_HOME`` `environment variable <https://docs.oracle.com/cd/E21454_01/html/821-2531/inst_jdk_javahome_t.html>`__, pointing to the installation directory.